MFA Thesis Project

 Holt stands at the foot of his dead wife’s bed arguing with his children about what clothing to bury her in, a nightgown or Marylene’s Sunday best.
 “Ain’t no sense in puttin’ brand new clothes ont her,” Holt told us.
 “When you dead, you dead.
 Don’t make no sense a’tall.
 She’s jest goin’ in the ground.”

-the story is told by a young woman named Fancy who lives in the backwoods community of Fargo near the Okefenokee Swamp in rural South Georgia.
+The story is narrated by a young woman named Fancy who lives in the backwoods community of Fargo near the Okefenokee Swamp in rural South Georgia.
 Fancy is the area’s custodian of the dead, a trade she learned from her grandmother.
-She lays out the deceased for the family viewing—washing their body, changing their clothes, brushing their hair, closing their eyes, and the intimacies associated with preparing the body of the deceased.
+She lays out the deceased for the family viewing—washing their bodies, changing their clothes, brushing their hair, closing their eyes, and the intimacies associated with preparing the body of the deceased.
+But Fancy discovers that caring for the dead is not the only requirement of the job—it’s also ministering to the living.

 A children’s book about a little boy whose grandmother shares a magical garden with him, one that grows lollipops.